VAPING SPREADS DISEASES WORSE THAN COUGHING OR SNEEZING.

 Maybe the person who is vaping is saving himself from lung cancer but he or she might be exposing you to whatever serious illness they might have lurking in their respirator tract or oral cavity.
 As of today, with many cases of a mysterious vaping disease spreading through the community of vaping, it’s becoming apparent that people who assemble to vape are infecting each other first — the rest of the population will come later.

 According to experts, the human mouth is one of the filthiest places on the face of the earth.

 The mouth and throat of the average person contains enough pathogens to kill a person who gets bitten by another person.
 A human bite is a very dangerous injury, and before the advent of antibiotics, people feared being bitten by humans more than they feared being bitten by dogs.

 Bacteria, fungi and viruses — the three pathogens that can be found in the human lungs and mouth and throat — cling to the water vapor’s micro-droplets and can easily spread to nearby people.
 In other words, each exhalation of the water vapor cigarette is like an uncovered sneeze.
 Whatever the smoker has hiding in his body gets countless chances to spread to an unsuspecting person.
-With a cold you might sneeze a few times per hour, but with an electronic cigarette, you’re essentially sneezing with every puff.
-Would you want to be near a person who was sneezing in your face every 30 seconds?
+With a cold you might sneeze a few times per hour, but with an electronic cigarette, you’re essentially sneezing ten-fold with every puff.
+Would you want to be near a person who was sneezing in your face every 10 seconds?